hanlonmt/hanlonmt.github.io/README.md

 # A work in progress

-My website is slowly coming to life.
-More updates to come.
+I'm working to build my website with Jekyll on Github, and it's slowly coming along.

+Check out the progress: [the mth root](http://themthroot.com)